Vonage/vbc-developer/_documentation/en/reports/code-snippets/retrieve-call-logs-for-account.md

 ---

 # Retrieve call logs for an account
-This example shows you how to return a list of all calls by account
+This example demonstrates how to return a list of all calls by account.

 Replace the following placeholder value in the sample code: